 These loans are for parents of dependent students and for graduate students and interest is charged during all periods.
 Parents must apply and pass a credit check to qualify.

-Students and parents can visit the Financial Aid Office for additional information.
+Students and parents can consult firstname.lastname@example.org of the Financial Aid Office for more information.

 We are committed to the increasing participation of women in STEM-related careers.
 Watch some of our women in actionAugust 17, 2020